davs3275/sbs/med/collier.md

 more leisure and less disturbance.
-And therefore before a man sets forward he should ask himself this question,*' Am I not upon the verge of something unnecessary ?"
+And therefore before a man sets forward he should ask himself this question,*' Am I not upon the verge of something unnecessary?"
 Farther, we should apply this hint to what we think, as well as to what we do.
 For impertinence of thought draws unnecessary action after it.

 ---